Chart Color Schemes

 Manilla is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch is utilising ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Future population trends project an above median growth for locations outside capital cities, with Manilla expected to grow by 378 persons to 2041, reflecting a total increase of 15.8% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends project an above median growth for locations outside capital cities, with Manilla expected to grow by 379 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 13.7% over the 17 years.

 Frequently Asked Questions - Population